 The use of Berkovich space of formal Puiseux series and rescalings to understand asymptotic behaviors for a degenerating holomorphic family of rational maps was introduced and made precise in \cite{Kiwi15}.
-Similar ideas have been also explored in \cite{Stimson93}, \cite{Epstein00}, \cite{DeM07} and \cite{Arfeux17}.
+Similar ideas have also been explored in \cite{Stimson93, Epstein00, DeM07, Arfeux17}.
 In many situations, the study of parameter spaces leads us to consider sequences of rational maps.
-Our constructions of branched coverings on $\R$-trees, which use sequences, are usually better suited to answer such questions.
-For example, our theory easily gives a direct and uniform proof of the sequential version (compared to holomorphic family version) of the rescaling limit theorem in \cite{Kiwi15}.
-Our theory also allows us eliminate the smoothness assumptions of the boundary when studying hyperbolic components in \cite{NP18}.
-The use of barycentric extensions also gives natural representatives when studying degenerating sequences of conjugacy classes of rational maps (see Theorem \ref{DGLC}).
+Our constructions of limiting maps on $\R$-trees, which use sequences, are usually better suited to answer such questions.
+For example, our theory easily gives a direct and uniform proof of the sequential version (compared to holomorphic family version) of the rescaling limit theorem in \cite{Kiwi15}, and also allows us to eliminate the smoothness assumptions of the boundary when studying hyperbolic components in \cite{NP18}.
 Other applications of Robinson's field can be found in \cite{deFM09}.

 Many examples of degenerating families of rational maps with bounded multipliers (Latt\`es family) without the hyperbolicity assumption are studied in \cite{FR10} using Berkovich dynamics.
 Rational maps with disconnected Julia sets are studied extensively in \cite{PilgrimTan00}, and some examples of rational maps with nested Julia sets also appear there.